-Home Improvements Union is an award-winning design and build firm that specializes in kitchen remodeling, bathroom remodeling, finished basements, attics, home additions, garages, whole house renovations, deck remodeling, siding installation, window and door replacements in Saint Louis.
+Home Improvements Union is an award-winning design and build firm that specializes in kitchen remodeling, bathroom remodeling, finished basements, attics, home additions, garages, whole house renovations, deck remodeling, siding installation, window and door replacements in Missouri.
 We are committed to developing long-term relationships with our customers.
-We will exceed expectations and gain your trust through superior performance by every member of our team in Saint Louis.
+We will exceed expectations and gain your trust through superior performance by every member of our team in Missouri.
 We pride ourselves on bringing professionalism to a trade that has a well-earned, poor reputation.

 Contact us to Learn More about our Services